Introduction

 rustup exited successfully but I can't run rustc --version

-environment variable.
+PATH environment variable.
 This should be done by rustup.
 Next time you log

 in this should have been done automatically.